 'He's created a good headache' - Sammy puts Joseph in T20 World Cup frame

-Joseph created shockwaves around the cricket world last Sunday when he took 7 for 68 to inspire West Indies to a historic Test victory over Australia at the Gabba.
-His performance came on the back of taking a maiden five-wicket haul in his debut Test in Adelaide, which included dismissing Steven Smith with his first ball in Test cricket.
+Joseph sent shockwaves around the cricket world last Sunday when he took 7 for 68 to inspire West Indies to a historic Test victory over Australia at the Gabba.
+That came on the back of a five-wicket haul in his debut Test in Adelaide, which included dismissing Steven Smith with his first ball in Test cricket.

-Joseph has only played two T20 matches in his short career and is yet to take a wicket in the format, having played for Guyana Amazon Warriors in last year's CPL.
+Joseph has only played two T20 matches in his short career, for Guyana Amazon Warriors in last year's CPL2, and is yet to take a wicket in the format.
 He has also played just two List A games for Guyana in the Super50 Cup.

 But Sammy, West Indies' white-ball coach, was adamant Joseph would be an all-format star for his country and could well be vaulted into T20 World Cup calculations.